mcallisterliza/drama-kids/README.md

   ![Response Page Lighthouse](documentation/response_lighthouse.jpg)

 ### Note:
  I have compressed my images for my page numerous times.
-Unfortunately I cannot compress these images any further as the quality was starting to become quite poor.
+Unfortunately, I cannot compress these images any further as the quality was starting to become quite poor.
 This has had an impact on my performance score.

   ---